Rethinking Inference-Time Scaling: Efficiency Limits and Linguistic Signals: Conclusion

 \section{Conclusion}

-Our work thoroughly assesses verifier-free inference-time scaling methods for LLMs, emphasizing their efficiency and effectiveness in reasoning tasks.
-We found that non-reasoning models, despite leveraging advanced scaling techniques and significant computational resources, consistently lag behind specialized reasoning models like R1-Distilled Models.
+Our work thoroughly assesses trained-verifier-free inference-time scaling methods for LLMs, emphasizing their efficiency and effectiveness in reasoning tasks.
+We identify a fundamental ``reasoning floor'': a performance ceiling where general-purpose models, despite leveraging advanced scaling techniques and significant computational resources, fail to match the baseline accuracy of specialized reasoning architectures.
 For reasoning models, simpler strategies such as majority voting often surpass more intricate methods like best-of-N or sequential revisions in performance.
-We also realize that correct responses are typically shorter and feature fewer linguistic markers (e.g., hedging terms), indicating these traits could serve as predictors of accuracy.
-Leveraging these response characteristics and linguistic marker features to enhance inference methods can be an intriguing future direction.
+Furthermore, our analysis reveals that correct reasoning traces are characterized by higher efficiency—typically appearing as shorter responses with a lower density of linguistic markers such as hedging and thinking tokens.
+These intrinsic features serve as zero-compute diagnostic signals for accuracy.
+Leveraging these linguistic markers to develop self-correcting agents and more efficient aggregation methods represents a promising frontier for advancing stable, complex reasoning.